ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/search-and-rescue/workbook/index.md

 {{#wb-req item="6c" requirement="Explain the differences between wilderness, urban, and water SARs."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+**A Note About Unauthorized and Restricted Activities**

+The BSA's *Guide to Safe Scouting* states under "Unauthorized and Restricted Activities" that flying in aircraft as part of a search and rescue mission is an unauthorized activity for youth members.
+For complete information, see BSA'a Scouting Safely web page.

 {{#wb-req item="7" requirement="Discuss the Universal Transverse Mercator (UTM) system, latitude, and longitude.
 Then do the following:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}